davep/davep.github.com/_posts/2015-06-27-my-first-couple-of-weeks-with-an-imac.md

 My history with computers starts with a Sinclair ZX81 in the early 1980s, followed shortly by a Vic20, then on to the BBC B and fairly quickly on to very early IBM PC compatible machines.
-In the early 1990s I added OS/2 (during the introduction of Warp) and no too long after that GNU/Linux.
+In the early 1990s I added OS/2 (during the introduction of Warp) and not too long after that GNU/Linux.
 Along the way I've also used the odd Unix here and there as well as CP/M, RSTS and VMS.

 Aside from an inherited Mac whose model name escapes me, and whose operating